What types of polished concrete do you offer?

 Can you choose the colour of the polished concrete?

 It is important not to underestimate the colour of the cement as this can significantly change the look and the cost of the floor.
-Below is an example of polished concrete sample using the same stone but changing the colour of the cement:
+Below are polished concrete samples using the same stone but changing the colour of the cement: